 (10) When a mediation is subject to section (7) of this rule, the agency will provide to all parties to the mediation and the mediator a copy of this rule or a citation to the rule and an explanation of where a copy of the rule may be obtained.
 Violation of this provision does not waive confidentiality or inadmissibility.

 [ED.
-NOTE: Copies of the Form referenced in this rule are available from the agency.]
+NOTE: Forms referenced are available from the agency.]

 Stat.
 Auth.: ORS 36.224